TAKE THIS QUIZ and get an idea of your â€śchances for successâ€ť as an online student.

-- Distance learning allows you flexibility and convenience, but it requires responsibility.
+- Distance education allows you flexibility and convenience, but it requires responsibility.
 Without the structure of regular class meetings, it will be up to you to pace yourself and keep up with assignments and course work.

 - The importance of self motivation to success cannot be over emphasized.

 AM I COMFORTABLE WITH TECHNOLOGY?

 - You need to have basic technology skills (how to use email, save a file on your computer, attach a file, cut and past between applications, and how to download software), as well as regular access to a computer with continuous Internet connection.